viamrobotics/docs/docs/appendix/apis/components/movement-sensor.md

 ## Establish a connection

-To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **CONNECT** tab's **Code sample** page, select your preferred programming language, and copy the sample code.
+To get started using Viam's SDKs to connect to and control your movement sensor and the rest of your machine, go to your machine's page on the [Viam app](https://app.viam.com), Navigate to the **CONNECT** tab's **Code sample** page, select your preferred programming language, and copy the sample code.

 {{% snippet "show-secret.md" %}}